Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 So, what does it denote?
 Read on!

+The Magic Number Formula tells you how efficient your sales and marketing activities are, in hitting the gong.
 A SaaS magic number below 1 means that you may not be able to recover a quarter’s worth of sales and marketing cost even after a year, considering all other factors stay constant over the next three quarters.

+Similarly, when it is above 1 means you will be able to recover the same in less than a year.
 It stands on the idea that, on average, it could take a year for a SaaS startup to recover its sales and marketing expenses.

 It is among the top SaaS business metrics that matter to the C-suite, the investors, and the shareholders.